akankshanb/Automated-Software-Engineering/README.md

 auto.txt consists of the output for auto.csv file <br>
 diabetes.txt consists of the output for diabetes.csv <br>
 To run the file:
-Uncomment the part in main.py for diabetes.csv to run the decisionTree funciton Uncomment the part in main.py for auto.csv to run the regressionTree function python3 main.py
+Uncomment the part in main.py for diabetes.csv to run the decisionTree function <br>
+Uncomment the part in main.py for auto.csv to run the regressionTree function python3 main.py